Every brand must stand up for what is right.

 At mConnexions, we passionately believe every person and every business must stand against racial injustice.
 We all have the responsibility to fight discrimination.
 Racism is wrong and it must not be tolerated.

 Floyd was an unarmed black man killed by a Minneapolis police officer who kneeled on his neck despite Floyd telling him he could not breathe.
-The officer, Derek Chauvin, was fired following the incident and has since been charged with third-degree murder and second-degree manslaughter.
-Protesters are calling for stronger punishment for Chauvin and for the other officers at the scene.
-Those officers were removed from the police force but not charged in his death.
+The officer, Derek Chauvin, was fired following the incident and has since been convicted of second-degree unintentional murder, third-degree murder, and second-degree manslaughter.

-Floyd’s death is just the most recent example of such injustice.
-For some, this weekend’s events have been a wake-up call to an issue that has been widespread since our country began.
+Floyd’s death is sadly not the most recent example of such injustice.
+The deaths of Patrick Lyoya, Amir Locke, and Daunte Wright have also spurred widespread protests and outrage across the past two years.
+For some, these events have been repeated wake-up calls to an issue that has been widespread since our country began.
 For others, directly impacted by racism every day, these protests are about an injustice the Black Lives Matter Foundation, Inc. works every day to eradicate.

 The #BlackLivesMatter movement began following the 2013 acquittal of Trayvon Martin’s killer.
 Trayvon was an African American teen fatally shot by George Zimmerman, a neighborhood watch volunteer, while walking home from a convenience store.
 Zimmerman claimed he shot the unarmed 17-year-old in self-defense.
 He was acquitted.